OrePopoola/Psybershock/README.md

 R to 'Talk'
 J to cancel conversations

-Download by clicking the .exe in the Latest build folder
+Download by clicking the psybershock.console.7z .
+Extract it and run it.